 2. Work Residence Permit

-After your boyfriend has received a job contact, he can apply for a residence permit for a work purpose.
+After your partner has received a job contact, they can apply for a residence permit for work purposes.

-The application could be made in the German embassy in his home country or Germany if he entered the country on a Job Seeker visa.
+The application could be made in the German embassy in his home country or Germany if they entered the country on a Job Seeker visa.
 There are some exceptions for residences of several countries such as the USA, Australia, South Korea, etc.

-In most cases, the employer will be a sponsor, and the salary will be the financial prove that he can support himself in Germany.
+In most cases, the employer will be a sponsor, and the salary will be the financial proof that they can support himself in Germany.

 The length of this permit usually aligns with the length of the contract.
-So, if his contract is for two years, the visa will also be for two years.
+So, if their contract is for two years, the visa will also be for two years.

 3. EU Blue Card

 They can also apply for an EU Blue Card if fulfilling the requirements.
 EU Blue Card is a residence permit allowing highly skilled workers from non-EU/EEA counties to live and work in Europe for a duration of up to 4 years.

 - A recognized in Germany university degree.
-Candidates can check eligibilily of their diplomas under “foreign university degrees” on this website.
+Candidates can check the eligibility of their diplomas under “foreign university degrees” on this website.

 A foreigner can only apply for an EU Blue Card if they already have a job offer with a minimum required salary.

-For this reason, your boyfriend needs to apply for jobs in his field actively and also participate in as many interviews as possible.
+For this reason, your boyfriend or girlfriend must actively apply for jobs in their field and participate in as many interviews as possible.

 The permit will allow foreign nationals to stay in Germany for up to 4 years.
-After just 33 months working on the EU Blue Card, he can obtain a Permanent Residence Permit in Germany.
+After just 33 months of working on the EU Blue Card, they can obtain a Permanent Residence Permit in Germany.

 If a candidate proves sufficient German Language level (B1) – they can get permanent residency just after 21 months.
 Read here more about Permanent Residence Permit in Germany.

 4. Student Visa

-His previous education in the country of origin determines if he can enter German universities directly or needs to pass additional exams & undergo preparational courses.
+Their previous education in the country of origin determines if they can enter German universities directly or need to pass additional exams & undergo preparational courses.